Blog Post

 With digitization solidifying itself as the norm for businesses of all sizes, cybersecurity has never been more critical.
-Every business needs to defend against ever-evolving, increasingly sophisticated cyber threats actively seeking out an unknowing employee or a technical vulnerability.
+Every business must defend against ever-evolving, increasingly sophisticated cyber threats actively seeking out an unknowing employee or a technical vulnerability.

 The prevalent cybersecurity skills gap

-The cybersecurity skills gap refers to the constantly widening wedge between the demand for cybersecurity professionals and the actual supply of qualified personnel.
+The cybersecurity skills gap refers to the constantly widening wedge between the demand for cybersecurity professionals and the true supply of qualified personnel.

-The gap emerged due to a variety of reasons, such as rapid technological advancements that greatly outpaced traditional education and training.
+The gap emerged for many reasons, such as rapid technological advancements that greatly outpaced traditional education and training.
 In a matter of years, businesses added laptops, tablets, smartphones, cloud-based apps, and more to their daily operations—all of which need securing.

-The situation is made even more complicated because of the varying nature of cybersecurity roles and positions.
+The situation is further complicated because of the varying nature of cybersecurity roles and positions.
 Those can range anywhere from network traffic analysis and penetration testing to security management and risk assessment, requiring a broad set of skills.

 This cybersecurity talent shortage has far-reaching consequences that extend beyond the vendors and suppliers in the industry.
-It has also been presenting challenges for small and medium businesses (SMBs), as well as the managed service providers (MSPs) who secure them, that often struggle to find the cybersecurity personnel they need.
+It has also presented challenges for small and medium businesses (SMBs), and the managed service providers (MSPs) who secure them, who often struggle to find the cybersecurity personnel they need.

 The impact on smaller businesses